AarshBatra/biteSizedAQ/16.bite.sized.aq.turns.one.year.old/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # 🎉 biteSizedAQ Turns One!
-Celebrating with an AirGradient Monitor Giveaway + New Logo Reveal
+Celebrating with AirGradient Monitors Giveaway + New Logo Reveal

 ![](images/biteSizedAQ_transparent_logo_2.png)